HEXRD/hexrdgui-docs/docs/configuration/materials.md

 The space group and lattice parameters of a material are sufficient to determine the list of allowed reflections and the $2\theta$ values for these reflections.
-However, in order to compute the correct structure factors, additional information is required about the position of atoms in the unit cell.
+However, in order to compute the correct structure factors, additional information is required about the positions of atoms in the unit cell.
 The `structure` tab lets the user input this information.

 ![Material structures tab](img/material_structure_tab.png)